joj-macho/Pythological-Playground/number-guessing-game/README.md

 Welcome to the Number Guessing Game!

+Here's how to play:

+- Enter the lower and upper bounds for the range of the secret number.
+- Guess the secret number.
+- After each guess, you will receive clues:
+   - "Too low!" if your guess is less than the secret number.
+   - "Too high!" if your guess is greater than the secret number.
+   - "Correct!" if your guess matches the secret number.

+Press Enter to start guessing...

-Enter the range of numbers:
+Enter the integer range of numbers (inclusive):
-   Lower bound: 0
+  Lower Bound: 0
-   Upper bound: 100
+  Upper Bound: 50

-I'm thinking of a number between 0 and 100.
+I am thinking of a number between [0, 50].
 Can you guess it?
+You have 5 attempts to guess it.

+Attempt #1
-Enter your guess: 10
+Enter your guess:
+> 1
-Your Guess is Too Low!
+Your guess is too low.
 Try Again.

+Attempt #2
-Enter your guess: 100
+Enter your guess:
+> 50
-Your Guess is Too High!
+Your guess is too high.
 Try Again.

+Attempt #3
+Enter your guess:
+> 2o

+Invalid Input!
+Please enter a valid numeric value.

+Attempt #3
+Enter your guess:
+> 55
+Your guess is out of bounds!
+Please enter a number between 0 and 50

+Attempt #3
-Enter your guess: 43
+Enter your guess:
+> 37
-Your Guess is Too Low!
+Your guess is too high.
 Try Again.

+Attempt #4
-Enter your guess: 45
+Enter your guess:
+> 15
-Your Guess is Too High!
+Your guess is too high.
 Try Again.

+Attempt #5
-Enter your guess: 49
+Enter your guess:
+> 20
-Your Guess is Too High!
+Your guess is too high.
 Try Again.

-Sorry, you've reached the maximum attempts.
-The correct number was 44.
+Sorry, you have reached the maximum number of attempts.

-.
-.
-.

-Welcome to the Number Guessing Game!

-Enter the range of numbers:
-   Lower bound: 0.5
-Invalid input.
-Please enter valid numeric values!
+The correct number was 6.

+Do you want to play again?
+Enter (y)es or (n)o:
+> y

-Enter the range of numbers:
+Enter the integer range of numbers (inclusive):
-   Lower bound: 1
+  Lower Bound: 0
-   Upper bound: 20
+  Upper Bound: 20

-I'm thinking of a number between 1 and 20.
+I am thinking of a number between [0, 20].
 Can you guess it?
+You have 5 attempts to guess it.

+Attempt #1
-Enter your guess: 4
+Enter your guess:
+> 10
-Your Guess is Too Low!
+Your guess is too low.
 Try Again.

-Enter your guess: 6
-Your Guess is Too High!
-Try Again.
+Attempt #2

-Enter your guess: 5
+Enter your guess:
+> 16

 Congratulations!
-You guessed the correct number 5 in 3 attempts.
+You guessed the correct number, 16, in 2 attempts

+Do you want to play again?
+Enter (y)es or (n)o:
+> n
+Bye!
 ```